ali-shaw/ali-shaw.github.io/about.md

 # TODO
 #image: /assets/img/me.jpg
 ---
 Born in Birmingham, I later moved to Lille in France at the age of 11.
-I studied at an international school where I obtained my International Baccalaureate
+I studied at an international school where I obtained my International Baccalaureate.